 How does the curriculum work?

 To do this, the curriculum is built around compelling and important content related toboth world geography and human rights.
-Each module focuses on a particular region of the world and explores a case study related to the quest for human rights.
-For example, in Module 1 students focus on global geography and the geography of Europe, and explore how the quest for human rights affects migration.
+The module focuses on global geography and the geography of Europe, and explore how the quest for human rights affects migration.
 They learn in depth about the Universal Declaration of Human Rights.
 They examine maps and charts to see different ways we have and do not have human rights in our world community.
 They explore the migration of refugees from Africa to Europe and the human rights that these refugees seek.
 Finally, they create a "community profile" of an immigrant to their own community.
-Other modules similarly tie together geography, human rights, and powerful thinking and literacy experiences.
 All of the reading that students do, all of the discussing, and all of the writing support and contribute to their understanding of the relationship between geography and the drive for human rights in the modern world in which they live--a key understanding for students to have to participate thoughtfully in that world.

 An essential feature of learning about the geography content and human rights is the ability to apply literacy skills: being able to read and write about the content, carefully and thoughtfully.
 To learn the content, students need to read, including challenging text.
 They need to acquire new and rich vocabulary, and work with complex ideas and reasoning.
 They need to synthesize their ideas clearly and analytically and proficiently in writing and in discussion.
 Again, these skills and habits of mind are key to acquiring this particular content knowledge about human rights and world geography--and they are key to reading and writing about any social studies content.
 So, like the content knowledge itself, these fundamental literacy elements are important transferrable skills for students who will grow into adults who can effectively participate in a democracy.